taye/interact.js/guide/intro.md

 ```

 If you're using [npm](npm), install the package as a dependency with `npm install
-interactjs` then import or require the package in your JavaScript file.
+interactjs@next` then import or require the package in your JavaScript file.

 CDN
 ---